siddacool/automation-scripts/src/hotstar-enhancements-tm/README.md

 # Hotstar enhancements tampermonkey script

-Better subtitles, Enter as play button and more enhamcements for Disney+ Hotstar.
+Better subtitles, Enter as play button and more enhancements for Disney+ Hotstar.